 You don't have to stick with the standard Alexa skills and Amazon Alexa Blueprints lets you create your own skills, without needing to know anything about coding.
 It's now rolled out beyond the US, meaning more people can start creating their own skills.

 Amazon calls it Alexa Blueprints, and it allows you to create skills easily in minutes.
 How do you make sense of it all, and in what ways can you use those skills?
 Follow us along the blue-paved road.

 What are Alexa Blueprints?

 Alexa Blueprints are what they sound like.
-They're blueprints that allow you to create your own Alexa skills more simply than doing it from scratch.
-They're available to build on the web at blueprints.alexa.com - all you need is an Amazon account.
+They're barebones skill templates that allow you to create your own Alexa skills more simply than doing it from scratch.
+They're available to build on the web at blueprints.amazon.com - all you need is an Amazon account.

 What can Alexa Blueprint skills do?